ppajer/PHP-Request/README.md

 	public function headers(Array $headers) : Request // Sets the headers of the request.

 	public function contentType(String $contentType) : Request // Sets the contentType of the request.

+	public function follow(Bool $follow) : Request // Sets if the request should follow redirects.

 	public function send() : Request // Processes the request.